susanliubc/Survey-form/README.md

-# Survey-form
+# SweetTime

-Freecodecamp project for survey form
+Front end project for a dessert shop

-# This is the second freecodecamp project for responsive web design.

-The web page could be found in https://susanliubc.github.io/Survey-form/.
+Using HTML, CSS, Materialize.CSS, Yall.js for image lazy loading to improve web performance